Chapter 19: The Tragedy at Ong Thanh 062025

 there tomorrow", the big man whined in a much smaller man's voice.
 That

-was absolutely the worst choice of words which Clark could have possibly
+was absolutely the worst choice of words that Clark could have possibly

 uttered.
 Those words hit Terry so hard that they knocked the already